Horizontal barrier

 Technical know-how

-If you have decided toto want to work with our HW system, you will receive practical training and detailed instructions on technical implementation.
+If you have decided to work with our HW system, we will provide you with practical training and detailed instructions on technical implementation.

 Is a HW horizontal barrier also suitable for waterproofing basements?

 Our HW partners will assess whether our method is suitable for your cellar - or other walls in your building - on site.
-The cause of damp in the brickwork in the cellar is usually not only the vertical rise, but also the lateral penetration of moisture from the surrounding soil.
-When renovating a cellar, a horizontal barrier only makes sense in combination with an intact vertical barrier.
-It should be noted that the horizontal barrier must be installed first, before the vertical insulation is installed.
+The cause of damp in the masonry in the cellar is usually not only the vertical rise, but also the lateral penetration of moisture from the surrounding soil.
+When renovating a basement, a horizontal barrier only makes sense in combination with an intact vertical barrier.
+It should be noted that the horizontal barrier must be installed first, as this must be integrated into the subsequent vertical insulation.

 It is best to seek advice on basement waterproofing from a specialist company.